lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_1 (see {{CBOR}}).

+* Verify that G_X is not equal to G_X in a simultanous EDHOC message exchange initiated by the Responder.

 * Verify that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.

 * Pass EAD_1 to the security application.